GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 PNG Chunk Types
 ---------------

-To get your feet wet with ``bitdata``, you'll first define one that specifies the different type tags that a PNG chunk can carry.
+To get started using ``bitdata``, you'll first declare one that specifies the different type tags that a PNG chunk can carry.

 Every type tag is a 32-bit unsigned integer consisting of four bytes.
 The following table gives the four bytes for each type.
-Don't worry about what the tag names mean; if you're curious, you can check the PNG specification for details, but we won't need that information for parsing:
+Don't worry about what the tag names mean; if you're curious, you can check the PNG specification for details, but we won't need that information for parsing.

 .. list-table:: PNG Chunk Types